MarcoSchapira/Stratify-Legal-Documents/EULA.md

 No feature, result, or signal within the App guarantees any specific financial outcome.
 All trading decisions made based on simulated data, strategy backtesting, or generated signals are entirely at your own risk.

+Strategy status labels such as “BUY” or “SELL,” and any notifications regarding changes in status, are educational outputs only and are not advice or instructions to trade.
+These outputs do not represent recommendations or signals to execute real financial transactions.

 This App is not a trading platform, brokerage service, or financial advisor and is not intended for real-world investment decisions.

 ---